nityaanandshah/Trip-Companion/DEVELOPER_GUIDE.md

-# Developer Guide - Trip Companion
+# Developer Guide - TerraMates

-Complete technical documentation for developers setting up and working with the Trip Companion application.
+Complete technical documentation for developers setting up and working with the TerraMates application.

 ---